joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/03/28/style/kristi-noem-venezuela-prison-rolex-watch.html

 **An Executive Editor Who Was the Last of His Kind**\
-`When Max Frankel ascended to The Times’s top spot in 1986, he set out to respect traditions while pushing forward a period of vast transformation.`\
+`When Max Frankel ascended to The Times’s top spot in 1986, he set out to respect traditions as the paper entered a period of vast transformation.`\
 https://nytimes.com/2025/03/28/insider/max-frankel-editor.html

 **Dachshund Lost on Australian Island Is Still Alive, but Elusive**\